Chapter 25 Wednesday, 1600 hours (4 PM)

 "I guess that was the worst licking youíve ever had," said Jack.

 "Yes sir," said Jeffrey. "the only one."

-"Your parents never hit you?" asked Jack with some envy, "and just call me Jack, not sir."
+"Your parents never hit you?
+And just call me Jack, not sir."

 "No, they never hit me," said Jeffrey, and then almost to himself said, "I sometimes wish they would though."

 "What?
 Hit you?
 Why do you say that?"

 "Well, itís almost like they arenít really my parents.
 They donít seem to care.
 They never hit me, never, you know, hug me.
 They donít touch me at all."